University of East London

 Widening access to the profession of clinical psychology is important to the programme.
 We are committed to ensuring the profession is more inclusive, valuing people bringing experience from a range of backgrounds.

-We work with other local programmes, as well as collaborating on a national level within the Group of Trainers in Clinical Psychology (GTiCP) and BPS Division of Clinical Psychology (DCP) to widen access and improve equality, diversity, and inclusivity for people from under-represented groups; that includes people from Black, Asian, and other minority ethnic backgrounds.
+We work with other local programmes, as well as collaborating on a national level within the Group of Trainers in Clinical Psychology (GTiCP) and BPS Division of Clinical Psychology (DCP) to widen access and improve equality, diversity, and inclusivity for people from under-represented groups or marginalised groups.

-We keep our selection processes under constant review and aim to ensure they do not discriminate against people with "protected characteristics" under the Equality Act (2010).
+We keep our admissions processes under constant review and aim to ensure they do not discriminate against people with protected characteristics under the Equality Act (2010).

 The University and the relevant NHS Trust work to equal opportunities policies and no applicant is discriminated against on grounds of ethnicity, belief, gender, sexual orientation, physical disability, or age.